 Tacked away somewhere is the material Culture that is Nyero Rock Paintings, or as the locals would prefer, Ngero rock paintings.
 It is not every day that one gets to see prehistoric rock art that is untouched.
 Kumi District is home to such paintings.
 Better known as Nyero rock, the paintings which date to before 1250 CE are believed to have been dyed by the Batwa.
 They are a pygmy tribe that lived in Eastern Uganda prior to the arrival of its present occupants, Nilotic and Luo.
 The artworks which enrich the cultural heritage of Ugandans are made of sets of concentric circles in white, alongside drawings in the shape of ‘acacia pods’.

 Fondly called AKasa, this note is a perfect picture of the flora and fauna-Antelopes.
-Its brownish colour is in harmony with that of the wildlife species it features.
+Its brownish color is in harmony with that of the wildlife species it features.
 Most of these are in the antelope family, inclusive of the Ugandan kobs.
-You are almost guaranteed of seeing these species anytime you drop by Murchison, Queen Elizabeth and Lake Mburo National Parks.
+You are almost guaranteed of seeing these species anytime you drop by Murchison, Queen Elizabeth, and Lake Mburo National Parks.
 Ooh, there’s Kidepo too.